-A Respondent who accepts a Mutual Resolution must accept responsibility for the violation(s) and the sanction(s) imposed by the Director of Student Conduct or designee, and waives his/her right to a Hearing Panel.
-If the violation(s) includes charges of Sexual Misconduct, Relationship Violence, and/or Stalking, the Complainant must also be informed of the Mutual Resolution, and the Mutual Resolution will not be final unless the Complainant also agrees to the Mutual Resolution as it relates to those charges, as set forth in Chapter 8, Section VI(c).
+The Director of Student Conduct or designee will then meet with the Complainant to discuss the proposed Mutual Resolution and to determine whether the Complainant accepts the Mutual Resolution.
+The Complainant has three (3) Days to respond to an offer of Mutual Resolution.
+The Mutual Resolution will not be final unless the Complainant also agrees to the Mutual Resolution as it relates to those charges.
 The Director of Student Conduct or designee must determine that the acceptance of a Mutual Resolution is voluntary and that the charge(s) and sanction(s) have factual support.